eshazen/ddc-adc-eval/KiCAD/optical-carrier/README.md

 # optical-carrier

-Simple carrier board for one photodiode and 3 LEDs.
+Simple carrier board for one photodiode, 3 discrete and two 3-wavelength LEDs.

 ## ECOs

-* Photodiode wiring is reversed from the "obvious" orientation.
+Rev 2 layout completed.
+See top-level README for details.